dlccyes/CollegeNotes/docs/software-development/RESTful.md

 - `GET /reports/12/subreports` -> get a list of subreports belonging to report 12
 - `GET /reports/12/subreports/42` -> get subreport 42 of report 12

+### Case

+- for the path part, use spinal-case (lowercase separated by hyphen)
+- for the query part, use camelCase or snake_case

 ### Trailing slash